 Access Setup mode and the sensor menu from Run mode by pressing and holding MODE for longer than 2 seconds.
-Use et and to navigate through the menu.
-Press SELECT to select a menu option and access the submenus.
-Use and
+Use to navigate through the submenus.
+Press SELECT to select a submenu option and return to the top menu, or press and hold SELECT for longer than 2 seconds to select a submenu option and return immediately to Run mode.

-To exit Setup mode and return to Run mode, navigate to and press SELECT.
+To exit Setup mode and return to Run mode, navigate to find and press SELECT.

-Note: The number that follows a menu option, for example $\frac{1}{2}$ is indicated the channel that is selected.
+Note: The number that follows a menu option, for example to indicate the channel that is selected.
 For menu items without a number (excluding submenu items), these menu options are only available from Channel 1 and the settings apply to both channels.